meenunat/Advanced-Lane-Finding/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-The distortion correction applied using cv2.undistort to one of the test images resulted in :
+The distortion correction applied using cv2.undistort to one of the test images.
+The  original image and undisorted image is shown for comparison:

 |![](test_images/test2.jpg?raw=true "Original_Image")|![](output_images/undistorted.jpg?raw=true "Undistorted_Image")|
 |:---:|:---:|

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 A combination of color and gradient thresholds was used to generate a binary image (thresholding functions at lines 20 through 98).
-The thresholding preprocessing is applied at lines 158 through 161
+The thresholding preprocessing is applied at lines 158 through 161.
+Binary output image after combined thresholding:

 ![](output_images/threshold.jpg?raw=true "Binary_Image_after_thresholding")